edmand88/simon-game/README.md

 # simon-game
- This is the classical simon game coded with html, css and javascript.
+ This is the classical Simon game coded with html, css and javascript.